xma711/notebook/software_engineering/readings/pragmatic_programmer/README.md

 There is an easy test for orthogonal design.
-Once you have your components mapped out, ask yourself: if i dramatically change the requirements behind a particular function, how many modules are affected?
+Once you have your components mapped out, ask yourself: if the requirements behind a particular function are dramatically changed, how many modules are affected?
 In an orthogonal system, the answer should be one.
 E.g. moving a button on a GUI panel should not require a change in the database schema.